-We saw evidence that services were planned and delivered to meet the needs of people.
-The practice had been re-furbished to a high standard and provided a spacious and comfortable environment.
-The practice had been designed so that the clinical areas were separated from the reception and waiting areas to minimise noise disturbance for waiting patients.
+We saw that services were planned and delivered to meet the needs of people.
+The practice was well maintained and provided a spacious, comfortable environment and the provider had a programme of maintenance in place.

-We saw that the practice tailored appointment lengths to patients' individual needs and patients could choose from morning and afternoon appointments.
-Patients had a choice as to which dentist they attended.
+We saw that the practice tailored appointment lengths to patients' individual needs and patients could choose from morning, afternoon or evening appointments.